 The included remote makes it easy to control (or thanks to HDMI eARC, you can control it with your TV remote), and if you own a Vizio TV, all of the key settings will be merged into your TV's on-screen menus, which is a great addition, and something you rarely see on any soundbar regardless of price.

-Dialog — the key to being able to enjoy any movie or show to its fullest — is crisp and clear, so you won't be leaning across to your friends and family to whisper, "What did she just say?"
-And the rest of the M-Series' audio chops are just as impressive, especially the bass response, which surprised our reviewer with its power.
+The M-Series' audio chops are impressive, especially the bass response, which surprised our reviewer Caleb Denison with its power.
 In his estimation, it's better than what many cheaply-built wireless subwoofers offer, so you won't miss that extra black box at all.
+Dialog in movies is crisp and clear, so you won't be leaning across to your friends and family to whisper, "What did she just say?"

-You get an HDMI input, which is always a nice thing to have on a soundbar, and the M-Series has a special trick up its sleeve for folks who want to wall-mount it.
+You get an HDMI input, and the M-Series has a special trick up its sleeve for folks who want to wall-mount it.
 Sensors inside automatically reconfigure the tuning of the drivers to ensure you get the best sound, even when the speaker is oriented with its top facing you.

 There's only one real caveat with the M-Series AiO: Despite being labeled as Dolby Atmos-capable, our reviewer wasn't able to discern much in the way of a 3D sound experience when listening to Atmos content.
 Is it a deal-breaker?
 No — at this price, we don't expect any Dolby Atmos soundbar will perform significantly better.
 If Dolby Atmos on a budget is your goal, check out the Vizio M-Series 5.1 soundbar (M51a-H6/M51ax-J6) farther down on this list.